Florian Lapis: Club career

 Lapis started his career in the lower divisions of France, and joined Béziers in 2016.
 After helping Béziers get promoted into the Ligue 2 in 2018, Lapis transferred to Chamois Niortais on 12 June 2018.
 Lapis made his professional debut for Niort in a 2–1 Ligue 2 win over Red Star on 27 June 2018.
 At the end of his Niort contract, he signed a two-year deal with Orléans on 13 June 2020.

 In June 2022, Lapis signed with Versailles.

 International career

-Lapis was called up to the Martinique national team for 2019–20 CONCACAF Nations League qualifying matches in March 2019.
+Lapis was called up to the Martinique regional team for 2019–20 CONCACAF Nations League qualifying matches in March 2019.